 About the Homestead Crater

-Snow melt seeped deep within the earth from the Wasatch Mountains to form the crater while heated water from two miles below bubbled up to fill it.
-As the water traveled upward, it collected minerals, including limestone.
-Over the years, the limestone deposits formed the beehive while the other minerals create a therapeutic bath.
-The domed opening at the top lets in fresh air sunlight while the interior stays heated by the water.
+Over the years, the limestone deposits formed the beehive shape, while the other minerals created a therapeutic bath.
+The domed opening at the top lets in sunlight while the interior stays heated by the water.

-Visiting the Salt Lake City Crater
+Swimming in the Salt Lake City Homestead Crater

-You make an appointment, and at the designated time, you’re allowed to enter a tunnel they’ve bored into the side of the crater.
-There is also a large hole at the top, like a volcano, but you can’t get in that way, nor would you want to!
+You make an appointment.
+At the designated time, you can enter a tunnel they’ve bored into the side of the crater.
+There is also a large hole at the top.
+You can’t get in that way, nor would you want to!
 It’s a long way down.
-But you can take stairs to the top and look down into the crater.

 Inside the Homestead Hot Spring Crater

-Fun Fact: This spring is a mecca for scuba divers looking for the only warm scuba diving destination in the United States.
+Fun Fact: This spring is a mecca for scuba divers.
+It’s the only warm scuba diving destination in the United States.
+While my group was soaking in the minerals, we watched two divers descend below.
+They stayed down for the entire 40+ minutes we were there.

 The hole at the top of the dome lets in sunlight and cools the cave’s interior.
 But the mineral water from the ground stays between 90 – 96 degrees Fahrenheit.

-Spring Minerals in the Hot Spring
+Natural Minerals in the Homestead Hot Spring

 To me, the hot water was like a bath.
 A great big bath with about a dozen other people, but still.
-There was so much room we could actually swim.
+There was so much room we could swim.
 Some people used snorkels.
 I just floated but was careful not to touch the rough crater walls.

-Events in the Hot Spring Crater
+Events in the Homestead Hot Spring Crater

 It costs $15 – $18 per person to soak in the Homestead hot spring crater.
 Find the Homestead Crater at 700 North Homestead Drive, Midway, UT 84049.